notable natives, from mountain laurel to milkweed, with andy brand

 THE LONGER I GARDEN, the more I see plants as science teachers, bringing nature into focus by playing out its processes right before my eyes.
 The plants that tell the story of how things work best of all are native ones, but many garden plants come from elsewhere.

-I spoke about some notable natives with my friend Andy Brand of Broken Arrow Nursery, with whom I’ll also be hosting half-day workshops in my Hudson Valley, New York, garden September 17, 2016 (get the details), when we’ll focus on upping the beneficial wildlife quotient in your own backyard with better plants and better practices.
+I spoke about some notable natives with my friend Andy Brand of Broken Arrow Nursery, with whom I often hosting half-day workshops in my Hudson Valley, New York, garden, when we focus on upping the beneficial wildlife quotient in your own backyard with better plants and better practices.
 Andy has been one of the experts I’ve pestered for ideas as I’ve been doing that in my own garden in recent years to good effect.

 Andy is manager of Connecticut-based Broken Arrow, and he’s a serious amateur naturalist, and founder of the Connecticut state butterfly association.
 (That’s a photo by Andy of a red-banded hairstreak on a Clethra blossom, top of page.)
 Learn where many familiar garden plants come from (Asia!); some high-value natives he loves; advice for growing mountain laurel; the rich plant palette of the Southeastern U.S., and also an invocation for slowing down to pay closer attention.

-Read along as you listen in to the Aug.
-1, 2016 edition of my public-radio show and podcast using the player below (or at this link).
+Read along as you listen to the Aug.
+1, 2016 edition of my public-radio show and podcast using the player below.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 my native-plant q&a with andy brand